 Wes Davis enters his 11th season with the ORU coaching staff in 2019 and second year as an assistant coach after taking over the role of pitching coach prior to the start of 2018.
 He previously spent seven years as the Golden Eagles' Director of Operations after working his first two years as volunteer assistant.

-In his first season leading the pitching staff, Davis coached five players that had their names called in the 2018 MLB Draft, including Summit League Pitcher of the Year Miguel Ausua, and was one of only 12 college programs in the nation to have five or more pitchers drafted.
+In his first season leading the pitching staff, Davis coached five players that had their names called in the 2018 MLB Draft, including Summit League Pitcher of the Year Miguel Ausua.
+ORU was one of only 12 college programs in the nation to have five or more pitchers drafted in 2018.
 The Golden Eagles had a team earned run average of 3.89, ranking 64th in the nation and combined for a strikeout total of 516, third-most in single-season history.

 A former two-way player in junior college and at the NAIA level, he begins his 14th season of coaching collegiate baseball where he has worked with more than 80 players that have gone on to be drafted or sign professional contracts.